tendermint/tendermint/docs/architecture/adr-037-deliver-block.md

 ### Negative

-- breaking change, all applications should be adapted to new interface
+- Tendermint should now support 2 kinds of ABCI

 ### Neutral